UMD: A Globally Connected University

 To access GLACIER Tax Prep:

-- If you were working or received a scholarship, fellowship, graduate assistantship, hourly on-campus position from the University:
+- If you were working (ex: graduate assistantship, hourly on-campus position) in 2017:

-- You will receive a W-2 statement from the University (January 31)
+- You will be sent a W-2 statement (January 31)

-- If you received a scholarship/fellowship from the University OR you are claiming a tax exemption due to a TAX TREATY
+- If you received a scholarship/fellowship OR you are claiming a tax exemption due to a TAX TREATY in 2017

 Internal Revenue Service Center